SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 > [!Note]
 > Controlling the page preview image was introduced with the May 2019 release.

-### I want to use different defaults for the QuickLinks web part (as of the July 2019 release)
+### I want to use different defaults for the QuickLinks web part

 When transformation results in a modern QuickLinks web part (e.g. for transformation of the SummaryLinkWebPart) then the page transformation framework will use a default base configuration for the QuickLinks web part.
 If you, however, want a different configuration then you can do that by specifying the QuickLinksJsonProperties property.
 Wrap the encoded JSON properties in a StaticString function as shown in this sample: